imranraad07/SE-Emotion-Study/README.md

 # Paper: Data Augmentation for Improving Emotion Recognition in Software Engineering Communication
-In the following, we briefly describe the different components that are included in this project and the softwares required to run the experiments.
+In the following, we briefly describe the different components that are included in this project and the software required to run the experiments.

-Of three tools we used, two of them are open-source and available here:
+Of the three tools we used, two of them are open-source and available here:
 * EMTk: https://github.com/collab-uniba/Emotion_and_Polarity_SO
 * SEntiMoji: https://github.com/SEntiMoji/SEntiMoji